tadduzz/mcp/tests/README.md

 Tests were performed **manually** via the AI Assistant interface.
 The interface invoked the MCP tools directly based on user requests, and the results (or errors) were observed in the assistant's responses.

+From there, tests were converted into code in test_mariadb_mcp_tools.py`.
+We use the python `unittest` framework to structure the tests.

 ## Test Cases

 The specific test cases executed are documented in the `test_mariadb_mcp_tools.py` script within this directory.
 This script serves as a record of the manual tests performed and includes: